How Apple uses the Balanced Scorecard

 Be Like Apple!

 Whether you’re a consultant or the owner of a small, medium or large organization, knowing the ins and outs of a Balanced Scorecard and how it can best be used to propel an organizational entity to a higher level of performance is of paramount importance.
-As such, The KPI Institute has developed a series of webinars and templates that focus on numerous aspects related to the BSC, from design & implementation, to managing KPIs within it and how its components work.
+As such, The KPI Institute has developed a series of webinars, online courses and templates that focus on numerous aspects related to the BSC, from design & implementation, to managing KPIs within it and how its components work.